Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 - Either upload the spreadsheet and provide a folder path or upload in Drive or GitHub and provide a public URL.

-- In this example we are using the Titanic spreadsheet- "https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.cs"
+- In this example we are using the Titanic spreadsheet: `https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.cs`

 -Agents:  [Coral Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) | [Coral Pandas Agent](https://github.com/Coral-Protocol/Coral-Pandas-Agent)